Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 ### Mining and Proof-of-Work

+What if you needed to prove you'd done a lot of work, but couldn't trust anyone to verify it?
+Bitcoin solves this through **Proof-of-Work**—a system where miners compete to solve cryptographic puzzles that require enormous computational effort but can be instantly verified by anyone.

-Mining is the process that secures the network and creates new bitcoins through **Proof-of-Work**.
-Miners compete to solve a cryptographic puzzle by bundling transactions into a block and repeatedly hashing the block header using the double SHA-256 algorithm.
-The goal is to find a hash value below a specific target.
+Here's how it works: Miners bundle transactions into a block and repeatedly hash the block header using the double SHA-256 algorithm.
+They're searching for a hash value below a specific target—like rolling dice until you get a number lower than a certain threshold, except they're "rolling" trillions of times per second.

 To do this, miners primarily vary a field in the header called the **nonce**, a 32-bit number offering about 4 billion guesses.
 When those are exhausted, miners can alter the **extranonce** within the coinbase transaction, which changes the block's Merkle root and provides a new range of hashes to test.
 To keep the average block time at approximately 10 minutes, the network performs a **difficulty retarget** every 2,016 blocks (about two weeks).
 If blocks are found too quickly, the difficulty increases; if too slowly, it decreases.